-With test failover tasks, you can verify whether the source data from site1 is replicated correctly on the destination site2.
+With test failover tasks, you can verify whether the data from the local site is replicated correctly on the remote site.

-You perform a test failover for a replication and then delete the test in this sequence.
+You perform a test failover for a replication and then delete the test data.

 Verify that the vApp containing the VM is protected on your destination site2.

 - Log in to the vCloud Availability for Cloud-to-Cloud DR portal as an organization administrator.

-- (Optional) On the Test Failover page, use the options to configure the test task.
+- Required: In the Recovery Settings tab, use the options to configure the test task and click Next.

-Enable the Sync before failover (migrate) to create a new instance of the powered on vApp and use that instance for the Test Failover operation.
-This is a real-time data migration before failover to the destination site.
+Creates an instance of the powered on vApp with its latest changes and use that instance for the Test Failover operation.

 You can monitor the progress of the task in the Incoming Replications or the Outgoing Replications pane.

-A successful completion of the task results with a Failover Test Ready state for the vApp and its virtual machines in the Incoming Replications or the Outgoing Replications pane.
+A successful completion of the task results with a Test Image Ready Recovery state for the vApp and its virtual machines in the Incoming Replications or the Outgoing Replications pane.

 What to do next

-From the Incoming Replications or the Outgoing Replications pane, you do failover, clean up the failover test, edit the configurations previously set for the vApp, or detach the vApp.
-If you detach the vApp, it is no longer protected by the solution, and disappears from the vApps list.
+From the Incoming Replications or the Outgoing Replications pane, you do failover, test cleanup, edit the configurations previously set for the replication, or delete the vApp replication.
+If you delete the replication, it is no longer protected by the solution, and disappears from the vApps list.